aott33/asteroids-game/README.md

 ## Todo

+- [ ] Add a menu (when game over, show game over then after 10s go to menu)
 - [ ] Add a scoring system
 - [ ] Implement multiple lives and respawning
 - [ ] Add an explosion effect for the asteroids